Dubai Safari Park opened its doors for the 2022-2023 Season on September 27, 2022.

 Since the reopening of Dubai Safari Park has been awaited since a long time, the ticket counters on site will see long waiting times.
 Free yourself off such obstacles and book your tickets in advance.
 Purchasing the Dubai Safari Park Tickets online will also save you money and time.

 Dubai Safari Park Main Attractions

-Dubai Safari Park is divided into four areas: Arabian Village, Safari Village, African Village, and Asian Village.
-Each village is dedicated to providing visitors with a unique learning experience tailored to a specific region.
+Dubai Safari Park is divided into seven areas: Arabian Desert Safari, Explorer Village, African Village, Asian Village, Wadi, Kids Farm, and, thee Grand Aviary.
+Each zone is dedicated to providing visitors with a unique learning experience tailored to a specific region.
 Guests can see animals, view interactive shows, watch theatre presentations, and more.
-Two of the villages (Arabian Village and Safari Village) can only be visited by on a guided tour, by tram or bus, while the other two (African Village, and Asian Village) can be explored independently by foot.
+Two of the villages (Arabian Desert Safari and Explorer Village) can only be visited by on a guided tour, by tram or bus, while the others can be explored independently by foot.

 Guided Tour Villages

 These villages can only be accessed by vehicle.
 A professional and friendly guide will lead the way, providing informative, interesting and fun commentary throughout the way.

 Upon entering Dubai Safari Park, your adventure will begin with a guided tour of the Arabian Village.
 From the comfort of a luxurious tram, travel through the desert as your expert guide informs you all about the animals and creatures that make up this fragile ecosystem.
 You’ll also get to see firsthand what the park’s conservation team is doing to protect indigenous species.